Steve Pavlina . com

 The main thing a written plan does for me is gives me a sense of peace, knowing that I’ve thought everything through consciously, and everything is covered.
 It can be hard to make choices such as… should I spend time with the wife and kids, or exercise, or practice my next speech, or write an article, or work on my book, or do some marketing tasks, or play poker, or read a book?
 One thing I’ve learned is that I tend to do a bad job making these kinds of balancing decisions on the spur of the moment — I vastly underrepresent some areas while overworking others, so something important slips through the cracks.
 I just don’t have the time to think several years ahead when making every single decision.
 It’s only by creating a high-level plan that I can trust that I’m able to achieve the right balance and get the really important things done while consciously deciding what areas can afford less attention.
 I can trust the plan because I know I spent the time thinking things through to create it, so it acts as a tool that helps me simplify and speed up daily decisions.

 Once you have a solid written plan, the next trick is to learn how to work it effectively.
-I manage my daily workflow using a system based on the one in David Allen’s excellent Getting Things Done book, which I highly recommend.
-I also encourage you to read the free articles on his web site, although I think they’re more helpful if you’ve read the book first.
+I manage my daily workflow using a system based on the one in David Allen’s excellent Getting Things Done book.